 University of Houston, Houston, TX

 Rajiv Gandhi University of Technology, Madhya Pradesh, India

 Mr. Goyal's research has been published in numerous peer-reviewed journals, including Cancer, Lung Cancer, Journal of Cancer Survivorship, Medical Care, Health and Place, North Carolina Medical Journal, Journal of Medical Economics, Bone Marrow Transplantation, Journal of Clinical Pharmacy and Therapeutics, Value in Health, Maternity and Child Health Journal, and Journal of Pharmaceutical Health Services Research.
-Mr. Goyal has also served as peer reviewer to scientific journals, such as the Journal of Medical Economics.
+Mr. Goyal also routinely serves as a peer reviewer to several scientific journals.
 His research has been presented at numerous professional conferences, such as the Society for Medical Decision Making, the American Society of Clinical Oncology, the American Society for Radiation Oncology, the International Society for Pharmacoeconomics and Outcomes Research, the American Society of Health-System Pharmacists, the American Society of Hematology, the North Carolina Public Health Association Conference, and the Centers for Disease Control and Prevention National Cancer Conference.